North Sydney Girls High School

 North Sydney Girls' High School (abbreviated as NSGHS, more commonly known as NSG) is a government-funded single-sex academically selective secondary day school for girls, located in Crows Nest, in Sydney, New South Wales, Australia.
 Established in 1914, the school caters for approximately 910 students from Year 7 to Year 12.
-Admission to the school is based entirely on academic results through the Selective High Schools Test undertaken by students in Year 6.

-In 2023, North Sydney Girls was ranked fourth among all high schools in Sydney.
+Admission to the school is based entirely on academic results through the Selective High School Placement Test undertaken by students in Year 6.
+In 2025, North Sydney Girls was ranked fourth among all high schools in Sydney.